Do you want to learn how to run a competition on LinkedIn?

 - Gather user-generated content

 Pick a goal that’s relevant to your business’s marketing objectives.
-This will make it much easier to run a successful LinkedIn competition and achieve the results you want.
+This will make running a successful LinkedIn competition easier and help you achieve your desired results.

 2. Choose Your LinkedIn Contest Prize